18r441m/CSCE274/Assignments/Projects/project1/README.md

         - FROM PART 7 (rqt_graph before)
         - FROM PART 7 (rqt_graph after)

     * Write a few sentences about what happens on the robot when you run lane following.
-Which nodes start and how are they connected to what was running on the robot before?
+Which nodes start, and how are they connected to what was running on the robot before?
 What do you think each of these new nodes does?

     * pdf format instructions
-        * Header with the code of the class, the semester and year, the homework number, and your name. e.g., CSCE 274 Section 1 Fall 2021 – Project 1 – Ibrahim Salman
+        * Header with the class code, the semester and year, the homework number, and your name. e.g., CSCE 274 Section 1 Fall 2021 – Project 1 – Ibrahim Salman

         * Your answers, clearly identifying the answered assignments.